-I am interested in the control of gene expression during the early stages of development in vertebrates, especially transcriptional regulation (both genetic and epigenetic) with respect to nervous system development.
-In addition I am interested in the role of genetic and epigenetic regulation in the formation of cancer, focussed on germ cell tumours and brain tumours .
-The Scotting lab is a young and internationally diverse group with graduate students coming from all corners of the globe.
-The current group includes 5 graduate students, 3 of whom are from overseas.
+During my research career I was interested in the control of gene expression during the early stages of development in vertebrates, especially transcriptional regulation (both genetic and epigenetic) with respect to nervous system development.
+In addition I was interested in the role of genetic and epigenetic regulation in the formation of cancer, focussed on germ cell tumours and brain tumours .

 Specific Areas of Research:

 The role and mechanism of Sox transcription factors in early zebrafish development